puppetlabs-toy-chest/wash/CONTRIBUTING.md

 ### Local filesystem testing

 A developer-only plugin is included in Wash that references the local filesystem.
-It can be enabled by setting the `WASH_LOCALFS` environment variable to local file path to mount before starting Wash.
+It can be enabled by setting the `WASH_LOCALFS` environment variable to the local file path to mount before starting Wash.
 This can be useful for testing changes to core functionality like the `fuse` or `api` modules.

 ## Submitting Changes
 Fork the repo, make changes, file a Pull Request.